ywx/FormatFortranIndentPlugin/readme.txt

 For information on Git for Windows，please see http://code.google.com/p/msysgit/ For information on TortoiseGit，please see http://code.google.com/p/tortoisegit/

-Format_Fortran_Indent_Plugin.cbplugin in repository compile by MinGW32 4.5.2(MinGW32 4.6.2 before Version 0.2)  with wxWidgets 2.8.12 and Code::Blocks IDE for Fortran v1.0 rev 8455 src( v0.7 before Version 0.2.1 ).
-In cb1211 branch, it compiled by MinGW32 4.7.1(tdm-1) with Code::Blocks Release 12.11 rev 8629 src.
+Format_Fortran_Indent_Plugin.cbplugin in repository compile by MinGW TDM-GCC with wxWidgets and Code::Blocks src.
+In cbRelease branch, it is built for Code::Blocks Release.
+In cbFortran branch, it is built for Code::Blocks IDE for Fortran.
+Keep source code for project only in master branch.

 Compilers and Options ( for Windows )
 =====================================
-For information on MinGW32, please see http://www.mingw.org For information on wxWidgets, please see http://www.wxwidgets.org For information on Code::Blocks, please see http://www.codeblocks.org For information on Code::Blocks Plug-In development, please see http://wiki.codeblocks.org/index.php?title=Developer_documentation
+For information on MinGW, please see http://www.mingw.org For information on MinGW TDM-GCC, please see http://tdm-gcc.tdragon.net For information on wxWidgets, please see http://www.wxwidgets.org For information on Code::Blocks, please see http://www.codeblocks.org For information on Code::Blocks Plug-In development, please see http://wiki.codeblocks.org/index.php?title=Developer_documentation
 For information on Code::Blocks IDE for Fortran, please see http://darmar.vgtu.lt/ or http://code.google.com/p/fortranproject/

-Last updated: December 12th 2012
+Last updated: January 12th 2013